ColdBox/coldbox-zero-to-hero/OUTLINE.md

 - [ ] Discovering application router
 - [ ] Discovering Handlers
 - [ ] What is the Request Context
+- [ ] what is the Framework Super Type
 - [ ] Views/Layouts by convention
 - [ ] Reiniting your application
+- [ ] Creating views and testing them

 Steps: [Start](steps/step-2.md)